safesoftware/FMETraining/README.md

 <!--This file duplicates a little of the content to follow, but is added here because the content of this file is used for the landing page on GitBook-->

-# FME Desktop Basic Training Manual #

-This is the manual for the introductory-level training course for Safe Software’s FME Desktop application.

 ![](./DesktopBasic0Introduction/Images/Img0.0.FMEAboutScreen.png)

-The training will introduce basic concepts and terminology, help students become efficient users of FME, and direct you to resources to help apply the product to your own needs.
+The training builds upon basic training to cover functionality that is important to all FME users wishing to take their skills to the next level.

 ## Course Structure ##